Track “Recognition of digital competence certificates in Europe” includes a panel and three workshops:

 - Clara Centeno, Senior Researcher at JRC (Presentation)

 This workshop will be used to explore and debate how a possible model of recognition of digital competence certificates at European level can be achieved.
 What are the issues and obstacles that must be considered and what could be the objectives or measures of success of such a model.
-Attendees will be invited to express their interest in a follow-up working group on the model (to be run within ALL DIGITAL DigComp Community of Practice (CoP)) which will aim to produce a report of conclusions and recommendations on how to develop the model for recommendation.
+Attendees will be invited to express their interest in a follow-up working group on the model, which will aim to produce a report of conclusions and recommendations on how to develop the model for recommendation.
 The work of the group could form a key input to upcoming EU initiatives on digital skills.

 Workshop: STE(A)M Education practices and competences